node-ts/ddd/README.md

 }
 ```

-These events above are broadcasted to the rest of your system, normally with a message bus, each time one of the actions are performed on the aggregate root.
+These events above are broadcasted to the rest of your system, normally with a message bus, each time one of the actions is performed on the aggregate root.

 The following is an example implementation of the `User` domain object: